 The accompanying condensed consolidated financial statements of iCAD, Inc. and subsidiaries ("iCAD" or the "Company") have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
-In the opinion of management, these unaudited interim condensed consolidated financial statements reflect all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of the financial position of the Company at March 31, 2017, the results of operations of the Company for the three month period ended March 31, 2017 and 2016, and cash flows of the Company for the three month period ended March 31, 2017 and 2016.
+In the opinion of management, these unaudited interim condensed consolidated financial statements reflect all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of the financial position of the Company at September 30, 2017, the results of operations of the Company for the three and nine month periods ended September 30, 2017 and 2016, and cash flows of the Company for the nine month periods ended September 30, 2017 and 2016.
 Although the Company believes that the disclosures in these financial statements are adequate to make the information presented not misleading, certain information normally included in the footnotes prepared in accordance with US GAAP has been omitted as permitted by the rules and regulations of the Securities and Exchange Commission ("SEC").
 The accompanying financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 24, 2017.
-The results for the three month period ended March 31, 2017 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2017, or any future period.
+The results for the three and nine month periods ended September 30, 2017, are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2017, or any future period.